 The Founders’ Agreement serves as a blueprint for how a business will be run by the founders before the founders officially begin doing business together.
 It captures the understanding between the founders (in definite terms) on important matters such as the ownership structure, ownership of intellectual property, choice of law and more.
 This can also be used in a similar manner as a term sheet, as it sets out the basic terms around key founder questions in one place.
-Typically the formal agreements would be established in specific documents like a stock option plan or stock restriction agreement for (vesting), consulting or employment agreements, shareholders’ agreements etc.

 When would I use this document?

 Founders’ Agreements are used during the early stages of formation, ideally before even creating the business entity, rather than later in the life of a company.

 This document is signed by the founders of the business.